 The base catalyst plays an important role in the mechanism of thiol-Michael reactions that proceed via the conventional mechanism.
 At the beginning of this project, the identity of the base(s) involved in deprotonation of Cys481 in the forward addition reaction and in deprotonation of the covalent adduct in the elimination reaction, which is not necessarily the same, was unknown.
 An analysis of the MD trajectories was thus performed to search for potential base species that might participate in the thiol addition/elimination.

-Distance from Potentially Basic Residues
+Distance of Inhibitor from Potentially Basic Residues